Dog & Cat Allergy Treatments in Milpitas

 A pet’s skin condition can be hard to spot underneath their thick coat of hair, and the cause for their irritation can be even more tricky to pin down.
-A pet dermatologist can help identify the exact cause of the skin condition as well as prescribe the right medications or topicals to relieve symptoms.
-At Calaveras Veterinary Clinic our team is skilled in pet dermatology and we can help you both manage and treat your pet’s skin problems.
+Our veterinarian can help identify the exact cause of the skin condition as well as prescribe the right medications or topicals to relieve symptoms.
+At Calaveras Veterinary Clinic our team is skilled in dog and cat allergy treatments and we can help you both manage and treat your pet’s skin problems.
+Contact us today!

 Pet skin problems are more than just a bit of scratching.
 They can be as minor as a bit of dander, redness, and irritation, to as serious as hot spots, hair loss, and skin infections.
-If your pet exhibits any of the following, it’s time to see a pet dermatologist:
+If your pet exhibits any of the following, it’s time to see a veterinarian:

 - Excessive licking, chewing, and biting